-- (a) "Elections official" means County Clerk, Registrar of Voters, or City Clerk. - (b) "Immediate vicinity" means the area within a distance of 100 feet from the room or rooms in which the voters are signing the roster and casting ballots.
+- (a) "Elections official" means county elections official, registrar of voters, or city clerk. - (b) "Immediate vicinity" means the area within a distance of 100 feet from the room or rooms in which the voters are signing the roster and casting ballots.